jdzhu19/jdzhu19.github.io/content/post/24_7_mphil_thesis_examination/index.md

 ---
-title: 🎉 I successfully passed the M.Phil. thesis examination!
+title: 🎉 I have successfully passed the M.Phil. thesis examination!
 summary: Congratulations to myself!
 date: 2024-07-03